youyanggu/covid19-forecast-hub-evaluation/README.md

 To summarize, due to the reason above, we standardize all projection dates to be on Mondays and all evaluation dates to be on Saturdays.

+### Truth Data

+As described in the [COVID-19 Forecast Hub README](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-processed#ground-truth-data), all forecasts are compared to the [Johns Hopkins University CSSE Time Series Summary](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series) as the gold standard reference data for deaths in the US.
+This truth data can be found in the [Forecast Hub data-truth directory](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-truth).

 ### US Evaluation

 For US country-wide forecasts, we compute the error for each model's point forecasts using the following formula: